Huddle Spaces: What Good Looks Like

 Huddle spaces can come in different forms — a designated area within an open floor plan or a small conference room — but regardless of the form, good huddle spaces share common characteristics:

-- Employees can easily learning how to use the space’s technology
+- Employees can easily learn how to use the space’s technology.

 With that in mind, we can dig into some tips to ensure your huddle space is designed for optimal productivity.

 Make sure everyone is an author